mauruz-max/JobSearch/README.md

 - **Qualification Scoring**: Get an objective score showing how well you match each position
 - **Personalized Recommendations**: Receive specific advice on whether to apply and how to improve your application
 - **Google Sheets Integration**: All data is automatically organized and stored for easy reference and tracking
+- **Customized Resume**: Update resume with recommendations to tailor it to the job description.

 ## Who Is This For?